 According to the newly released figures:

-NFU Vice President Rachel Hallos said the latest figures confirmed what many farmers across the country already knew – “fly-tipping is an escalating problem that continues to blight our countryside”.
+She said said the latest figures confirmed what many farmers across the country already knew – “organised, criminal fly tipping remains a relentless and costly blight on our countryside”.

-The NFU has welcomed recent government initiatives to help combat the issue, including increasing the maximum penalty for fly-tipping from £400 to £1000 under the Antisocial Behaviour Plan and funding a new fly-tipping post within the National Rural Crime Unit.
+The NFU has welcomed previous government initiatives to help combat the issue, including increasing the maximum penalty for fly-tipping from £400 to £1,000 under the Antisocial Behaviour Plan and funding the creation of a fly-tipping post within the National Rural Crime Unit.

 Government plans to abolish the fees local authorities charge for disposing of DIY waste at HWRCs (household waste recycling centres) also came into force on 31 December 2023.
 Although some charges still apply and booking systems can mean lengthy waits.